onedr0p/cluster-template/README.md

     https://flux-webhook.${bootstrap_cloudflare_domain}/hook/12ebd1e363c641dc3c2e430ecf3cee2b3c7a5ac9e1234506f6f5f3ce1230e123
     ```

-3. Navigate to the settings of your repository on Github, under "Settings/Webhooks" press the "Add webhook" button.
-Fill in the webhook url and your `bootstrap_flux_github_webhook_token` secret and save.
+3. Navigate to the settings of your repository on GitHub.
+Under "Settings/Webhooks" press the "Add webhook" button.
+Fill in the webhook URL and your `bootstrap_flux_github_webhook_token` secret and save.

+## Usage: GitOps with Flux, Renovate and GitHub Actions

+### 🔹 Flux

+>IDEA/WIP: Provide an overview of how Flux works in the context of this project, e.g. directory structure, kustomizations and "fluxtomizations", dependencies etc. A bit like [this](https://jjgadgets.tech/pages/flux-repo-structure) but more high level.
+And maybe a brief how-to for basic operations.

+~

-#### 🤖 Renovatebot
+### 🤖 Renovatebot

-[Renovatebot](https://www.mend.io/renovate/) will scan your repository and offer PRs when it finds dependencies out of date.
-Common dependencies it will discover and update are Flux, Ansible Galaxy Roles, Terraform Providers, Kubernetes Helm Charts, Kubernetes Container Images, and more!
+>DRAFTING NOTE: Subsection reworded given Renovate's importance.

+[Renovatebot](https://www.mend.io/renovate/) will scan your repository and create PRs for out-of-date dependencies it finds.
+Merging a PR will cause Flux to apply the change to your cluster.
+If a change causes issues it can be easily rolled back by reverting the relevant commit.

+To enable Renovate, click the 'Configure' button over at their [GitHub App page](https://github.com/apps/renovate) and choose your repository.

-The base Renovate configuration provided in your repository can be view at [.github/renovate.json5](https://github.com/onedr0p/flux-cluster-template/blob/main/.github/renovate.json5).
-If you notice this only runs on weekends and you can [change the schedule to anything you want](https://docs.renovatebot.com/presets-schedule/) or simply remove it.
+The base Renovate configuration in your repository can be viewed at [.github/renovate.json5](https://github.com/onedr0p/flux-cluster-template/blob/main/.github/renovate.json5).
+By default it is scheduled to run on weekends only, but you can [change the schedule to anything you want](https://docs.renovatebot.com/presets-schedule/).

-To enable Renovate on your repository, click the 'Configure' button over at their [Github app page](https://github.com/apps/renovate) and choose your repository.
-Renovate will create PRs for out-of-date dependencies it finds and when merged Flux will apply them to your cluster.
+### ⚙️ GitHub Actions

+>IDEA/WIP: Provide examples and instructions on CI using GitHub Actions.
+Suggest including more CI in the project if feasible (e.g. `actions-runner-controller`, `flux-diff`).

+~

+## What's next

+>IDEA: Suggest offering a few more addons or community solutions on how to extend the project, as has been done for storage.
+Core features could be listed here (e.g. replicated storage, backups, authentication, VPN, remote management) and the **recommended** solution put next to each, e.g. "replicated storage: use `rook-ceph` if your nodes have a dedicated data disk and sufficient memory, otherwise use `longhorn`".
+Slightly reductive, yet helpful for beginners.
+Simplify comparisons by stating pros and cons briefly and offering a reference implementation for each approach, e.g. "authentication: self-hosted vs cloud, reference implementations being (self-hosted) `authelia` w/ `lldap` and (cloud) Cloudflare Zero Trust w/ GitHub as OIDC provider".

+The cluster is your oyster (or something like that).
+Below are some optional considerations you might want to review.

+### ➕ Addons

+Monitoring tools [Prometheus](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack) and [Grafana](https://github.com/grafana/grafana) are recommended if your cluster isn't resource constrained.

+>WIP: Update `bootstrap/vars/addons.yaml` with advice regarding other addons (or provide it here).

+Refer to the notes in `bootstrap/vars/addons.yaml` for further advice regarding addons.

+### 💾 Storage

+>DRAFTING NOTE: Query whether `csi-driver-nfs` should be more fully explained given its status as an addon?

+The included CSI (`local-path-provisioner`) is a great start for storage but soon you might find you need more features like replicated block storage, or to connect to a NFS/SMB/iSCSI server.
+If you need any of those features be sure to check out projects like [rook-ceph](https://github.com/rook/rook), [longhorn](https://github.com/longhorn/longhorn), [openebs](https://github.com/openebs/openebs), [democratic-csi](https://github.com/democratic-csi/democratic-csi), [csi-driver-nfs](https://github.com/kubernetes-csi/csi-driver-nfs), and [synology-csi](https://github.com/SynologyOpenSource/synology-csi).

+>IDEA: Consider adding a primer (whether here or under 'Usage' or 'FAQs') on managing in-cluster storage with `local-path-provisioner`.

+### 💡 Ship it

+To browse or get ideas on applications people are running, community member [@whazor](https://github.com/whazor) created [this website](https://nanne.dev/k8s-at-home-search/) as a creative way to search Flux HelmReleases across GitHub.

-## 🐛 Debugging
+## Troubleshooting

-Below is a general guide on trying to debug an issue with an resource or application.
-For example, if a workload/resource is not showing up or a pod has started but in a `CrashLoopBackOff` or `Pending` state.
+Below is a general guide on trying to debug an issue with a resource or application.
+For example if a workload/resource is not showing up or a pod has started but is stuck in a `CrashLoopBackOff` or `Pending` state.

-1. Start by checking all Flux Kustomizations & Git Repository & OCI Repository and verify they are healthy.
+1. Start by checking all Flux sources and kustomizations and verify they are healthy.

     ```sh
     flux get sources oci -A